-Summary of 2020 Performance
+Summary of 2021 Performance

 Tradeweb is a leader in building and operating electronic marketplaces for its network of clients located in 65+ countries globally.
-We have a powerful client network that had a daily trading average in 2020 of over \$0.8 trillion across our global electronic marketplaces, which are deeply integrated in, and supported by, our proprietary technology.
+We have a powerful client network that had a daily trading average in 2021 of over \$1 trillion across our global electronic marketplaces, which are deeply integrated in, and supported by, our proprietary technology.
 Since our inception, we have combined the creativity of our employees, power of our technology, and depth of our network to collaboratively innovate with our clients to simplify their workflows across the fixed income and equity markets.

-In 2020, the COVID-19 pandemic became a global emergency, requiring businesses to reassess their operations and take steps to ensure the safety of their employees and survival of their business.
+Beginning in 2020 and continuing through 2021, the COVID-19 pandemic created a global emergency, requiring businesses to reassess their operations and take steps to ensure the safety of their employees and survival of their business.
 Despite the widespread economic uncertainty caused by COVID-19, Tradeweb, as a virtual marketplace company, was able to quickly and efficiently invoke its business continuity procedures to enable employees to work from home and customers to connect from their business continuity infrastructure to our marketplaces.
 As such, we have successfully avoided any layoffs, furloughs or salary reductions among our workforce due to COVID-19, while being able to maintain our business operations and keep our employees safe.
+Beginning in June 2021, Tradeweb transitioned to a hybrid approach for many roles in our return to office plans.
+Our creative and flexible return to office plans aim to keep driving our business forward and allow safe collaboration and positive team dynamics.